-Fossil Butte National Monument is located in Southwestern Wyoming and showcases some of the worlds best preserved fossils.
-When you think of Wyoming you probably don't think of a subtropical environment but that is exactly what this area was millions of years ago.
+Fossil Butte National Monument is located in Southwestern Wyoming and showcases some of the world's best-preserved fossils.

 Fossil Butte National Monument